-**INTERNSHIP POSITIONS STARTING IN JULY 2016 ARE NOW OPEN **
+INTERNSHIP POSITIONS STARTING IN JAN 2017 ARE NOW OPEN AND FILLING UP FAST!

-This is our final call for interns for 2016.
-All interns HAVE to commit to a 6 month internship, no exception.
-Take a gap semester if you have to.
-Those looking for industrial attachments - TSL has worked with many unis and polys before and if your course is relevant, you can take up the internship as part of your school's official attachment program.
-If you're looking for a full-time position instead, go here.
-Full-time applicants must have 1-2 years of working experience to be considered.
-We have a 365-days-a-year open hiring policy for content strategists and entrepreneurs.
+All interns have to commit to a 6 month long internship.
+For those looking for industrial attachments, we regularly work with unis and polys and if your course is relevant, you can take up our internship as part of your school's official attachment program.
+If you're looking for freelance or full-time positions instead, go here.
+Full-time applicants must have a minimum 1-2 years of working experience to be considered.

+If you have an interest in pursuing a career in the media industry, here is where you'll get to learn first-hand from the leading lifestyle publisher in Singapore.
 You don't have to be super experienced, but you must show potential as these are competitive positions.
-If you have an interest in a career in the media industry, we are offering you a once in a lifetime opportunity to gain invaluable experience with the leading online lifestyle publisher in Singapore.
-If you're a confused millennial, it may just help you figure out what you want to do for the rest of your life.
+We'll teach you everything else.
+If you're a confused millennial, this internship may just help you figure out what you want to do for the rest of your life.

 We are a young start-up with a dynamic working environment.
-You will not be chucked in a corner and left to do boring menial work like other companies who hire interns.
-Interns will be personally mentored and will be given plenty of hands-on experience and opportunities.
-You will have your articles published, produce videos for our YouTube channel and have your photographs displayed to over 200,000 of our followers.
+You will not be chucked in a corner and left to do boring menial work like other companies.
+Our interns are personally mentored and will be given plenty hands-on experience and opportunities.
+Depending on your position, you will have your articles published, produce videos for our YouTube channel and have your photographs displayed to over 300,000 of our followers.